Consulta OnLine (periodico online) ISSN 1971-9892

 Constitutional Court's evolving jurisprudence on adoption, which has

-centered on the person and her relational dimension.
-The Court's reasoning
+progressively reshaped the institution within a constitutional framework centered on the person and her relational dimension.
+The

-reveals a gradual shift from a formal and typified conception of adoption to a
+Court's reasoning reveals a gradual shift from a formal and typified conception

-substantive one, grounded in the best interests of the child as a dynamic
+of adoption to a substantive one, grounded in the best interests of the child

-transformed the legal paradigm into a relational one, extending the judge's
+has transformed the legal paradigm into a relational one, extending the judge's

 role in concretizing constitutional principles.
 This development enhances the